1995parham-learning/1995parham-learning.github.io/content/Programming Languages/go/Go.md

 ## `intrange`

-From Go 1.22 (expected release February 2024), you will be able to write:
+From Go 1.22 (released February 2024), you are able to write:

 ```go
 for i := range 10 {